Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 A Python data engineering pipeline that ingests hourly electricity demand data from the EIA API and hourly weather data from Open-Meteo, stores raw API responses, transforms the data into processed datasets, validates schemas, and creates an analytics-ready demand-weather feature table.

 ## Project Status

-This project currently supports a local end-to-end pipeline for a 90-day dataset.
+This project currently supports a local end-to-end pipeline for a full-year hourly dataset, producing an analytics-ready demand-weather feature table with approximately 8,760 rows for one region.

 Current capabilities: